vkorablin/aod-dialogue-editor/README.md

 ========================

 Go to your *Age of Decadence* installation folder, find there a file named *scripts.aod*.
-It's a zip archive; the dialogue files are inside the *data/text/dialogues/english/* folder in that archive.
+It's a zip archive; the dialogue files are the XML files inside the *data/text/dialogues/english/* folder in that archive.